lukuenya/Thesis/README.md

 # PROJECT OVERVIEW
 This project is for my master thesis in Data Science.
-The aim is to develop a machine learning model that predicts frailty scores based on both the FRIED protocol and the "Expert's Eye."
-The focus is on understanding the features driving these scores, comparing the two scoring systems, and identifying their common feature space to improve explainability and clinical utility.
+The aim is to develop a machine learning model that (predicts frailty scores - For Regression) or classifies participants as healthy or frail (For Classification) based on both the "FRIED protocol" and the "Expert's Eye".
+The focus is on understanding the features driving these scores or classes, comparing the two scoring systems or classification models, and identifying their common feature space to improve explainability and clinical utility.
 For easiness purposes, we will use binary classification problem to predict the FRIED and FRAGIRE18 states of frailty: 0 for healthy and 1 for frail.

 ## Research Objectives
 1. Develop accurate prediction models for both FRIED and FRAGIRE18 frailty score
 2. Compare and contrast these two frailty assessment methods
-3. Identify key features that influence both scoring systems
+3. Identify key features that influence both scoring systems or classification models
 4. Evaluate the clinical applicability and reliability of ML-based frailty assessments

 # METHODOLOGY